tkefauver/Calcuchord/README.md

 - bookmark your favorites
 - sound preview using midi playback
 - (experimental) Chord fingering discovery
+- export to midi, pdf and html

 ## Requirements

-For desktop midi playback you need to install [fluidsynth](https://github.com/FluidSynth/fluidsynth)
+For windows and linux midi playback you need to install [fluidsynth](https://github.com/FluidSynth/fluidsynth)

 Desktop & mobile versions coming soon!